ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done
 ```

-The output of the `ping` utility is not interested in our case.
-Therefore, we redirect it to the `/dev/null` file.
+The output of the `ping` utility does not matter in our case.
+Therefore, you can redirect it to the `/dev/null` file.

-We invert the `ping` result in the `while` condition.
-Therefore, Bash executes the loop's body as long as the utility returns a non-zero exit status.
-It means that the loop continues as long as the server is unavailable.
+The exit status of the `ping` utility is inverted in our `while` condition.
+Therefore, Bash executes the loop body as long as the utility returns a non-zero exit status.
+It means that the loop continues as long as the server stays unavailable.

-We call the `sleep` utility in the loop's body.
-It stops the script for the specified number of seconds.
+The loop body contains the `sleep` utility call only.
+It stops the script execution for the specified number of seconds.
 The stop lasts for one second in our case.

-I> You can specify a suffix for the parameter when using the `sleep` utility.
-It defines units of time.
-The suffix
-"s" matches seconds.
+I> You can specify a suffix for a parameter when calling the `sleep` utility.
+The suffix defines the units of time.
+The suffix "s" matches seconds.
 It is "m" for minutes, "h" for hours and "d" for days.

-Listing 3-18 shows a complete script for checking server availability.
+Listing 3-18 shows the complete script for checking server availability.

 {caption: "Listing 3-18.
 Script for checking server availability", line-numbers: true, format: Bash}
 ![`while-ping.sh`](code/BashScripting/while-ping.sh)

 The `while` statement has an alternative form called `until`.
-Here the ACTION is executed as long as the CONDITION is "false".
+It executes the ACTION until the CONDITION stays "false".
 It means that the loop continues as long as the CONDITION returns a non-zero exit status.
-Use the `until` statement when you want to invert the condition of the `while` loop.
+Use the `until` statement when you need to invert the condition of the `while` loop.

-Here is the `until` statement in general:
+The general form of the `until` statement looks this way:
 {line-numbers: true}
 ```
 until CONDITION